- •

 Finding your way to Piraeus ferry port

-In Kythira, the ferry terminal is located near the village of Diakofti, easily accessible from the island’s major towns like Chora and Agia Pelagia.
-Local buses or taxis can help you reach the terminal.
+In Kythira, the ferry terminal is located in the port town of Diakofti, providing access to the island's major areas and attractions.
+It's easily reachable by local buses or taxis from nearby villages.

-Keep in mind that transportation options and schedules can change, so if you encounter any inconsistencies, please let our support team know.
+Please note that schedules and vehicle availability can change, so if you encounter any inconsistencies, please let us know through our support team.

 Exploring Kythira